cculianu/Fulcrum/README.md

 If you are still having trouble, [file an issue here in this github](https://github.com/cculianu/Fulcrum/issues).

+#### Linking against the system `librocksdb.so` (experimental)

+You may optionally build against the **system rocksdb** (Linux only) if your distribution offers `rocksdb` version `6.5.x` or newer.

+1. `qmake features=`  (to generate the Makefile **without** the `staticlibs` feature)
+2. `make clean && make -j8` (replace 8 here with the number of cores on your machine)

+**Note**: Some Linux distributions have been known to package `librocksdb.so` incorrectly.
+[See here for an example](https://bugs.archlinux.org/task/65093), so until I can be confident most distributions do it right, I am considering using the system `librocksdb.so` an ***experimental feature*** for the time being (in principle it should work ok if the library is compiled correctly).

 ---

 ### Running Fulcrum

 Execute the binary, with `-h` to see the built-in help, e.g. `./Fulcrum -h`.
+You can set most options from the CLI, but you can also specify a **config file** as an argument.
+See [doc/fulcrum-example-config.conf](https://github.com/cculianu/Fulcrum/blob/master/doc/fulcrum-example-config.conf) in the source tree (this sample config file is very well documented with comments).

-Fulcrum requires a `bitcoind` instance running either on `testnet` or `mainnet` (or `regtest` for testing), which you must tell it about via the CLI options.
+Fulcrum requires a `bitcoind` instance running either on `testnet` or `mainnet` (or `regtest` for testing), which you must tell it about via the CLI options or via the config file.
 You also need to tell it what port(s) to listen on and optionally what SSL certificates to use (if using SSL). ***Note:*** *Electron Cash at this time no longer supports connecting to non-SSL servers, so you should probably configure SSL for production use*.

-It is recommender you specify a data dir (`-D`) on an SSD drive for best results.
+It is recommended you specify a data dir (`-D` or `datadir=`) on an SSD drive for best results.
 Synching against `testnet` should take you about 10-20 minutes (more on slower machines), and mainnet can take anywhere from 4 hours to 20+ hours, depending on machine and drive speed.
 I have not tried synching against mainnet on an HDD and it will probably take ***days*** if you are lucky.

 Once the server finishes synching it will behave like an ElectronX/ElectrumX server and it can receive requests from Electron Cash.